Is it time for a Blepharoplasty (Eyelid Lift Surgery) with a Oculoplastic or Plastic Surgeon?

 In addition, ageing eyelids that droop or sag can lead to other problems that impact your eyes including vision.

-If you want an assessment with Eyelid Lift/Blepharoplasty Surgeon, Dr Benjamin Burt, send a confidential enquiry form below OR phone our Patient Care Advisors on (03) 8849 1444.
-Dr Burt sees patients in Hawthorn East.
+If you want an assessment with Eyelid Lift/Blepharoplasty Surgeon, send a confidential enquiry form below OR phone our Patient Care Advisors on (03) 8849 1444.
+Our Specialist Plastic Surgeons see patients in Hawthorn East.

 Or read further for more information that can help you assess the best age for you to have Blepharoplasty surgery.